polhenarejos/picokeys-docs/docs/picokeyapp/app-settings.md

 When enabled:

-- PicoKeyApp applies changes to the PC/SC service
+- PicoKey App applies changes to the PC/SC service
 - Compatibility issues with certain distributions may be resolved

 !!! danger